Lisa17-10/Lisa17-10.github.io/aboutme.md

 	<div class="col-md-8">
 	<h3>Sreemala Das Majumder</h3>
 		<p>
 			I am currently pursuing a Doctorate degree in Civil Engineering at the College of Engineering, Architecture, and Technology at Oklahoma State University.
 My research is focused on treatment wetlands and greenhouse gas emissions.
 When I am not working in the lab, I enjoy being outside, photographing and learning about birds.
 Unlike Pratyay, I hate editing my photos, which has led to thousands of unedited photos on my hard disk!
-I hope this blog will help me get motivated to share more of the photos that I have captured!
+I hope this blog will help me getting motivated to share more of the photos that I have captured!
 		</p>
 	</div>
 	<div class="col-md-4">